ducvuongpham/asdf-xcode/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global xcode latest

-# Now xcode commands are available
+# Now xcode commands are available (via wrapper scripts)
 xcode --help
+xcrun --help

+# Or use with mise
+mise use -g xcode@16.2.0
 ```

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to